heatherknoyes/WorkDayScheduler/README.md

 THEN the saved events persist
 ```

-This project taught me how to use dynamic HTML building using Web APIs with JavaScript.
-In the future, I would try to incorporate a randomized selection of the questions.
-In addition, I would love to add better styling to the quiz to give feedback to the user for which questions they got right or which ones they missed.
-This would make the UX more appealing and intelligent than just a quiz and a score.

-## Your Task

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+This project taught me how to utilize jQuery instead of vanilla JavaScript as well as other APIs like Moment.js in order to manipulate time.
+In the future, I would like to try to put a dynamic section where the user is able to input what their times for their calendar should be.
+I would add a submit button as the trigger for a new calendar creation and would try to keep the same events that had already been saved.
+I also want to try to be able to incorporate a click off functionality so that the event clears out unless you hit the save button.

 ## Installation